kalmhq/docs/docs/tut-strapi.md

 ```

 :::note
-update your domain for the field: `spec.hosts`.
+You will need to update your domain for the field: `spec.hosts`.
 :::

 Some key points: